SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is an engineering leader and artist with a passion for scalable infrastructure, machine learning, and human potential.
+Siobhán is an engineering leader, public speaker, and human rights advocate with a passion for scalable infrastructure, machine learning, and complexity science.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now helps computers